davidrzs/DavesAlgorithmCollection/README.md

 - Longest Common Subsequence
 - Minimal Coin Change (minimal number of coins adding to a certain value) including solution reconstruction.
 - Number of Different Ways to Change Coins
+- Maximizing Arithmetic Expression (with + and *)
+- Longest Substring of balanced Parentheses and Brackets.

 **Graphs**:
 - *Graph Datastructures*